SHOPPING CART

 • Keep orchards and the areas around fruit trees weed free.
 Only use weed sprays that are non-residual near fruit trees.

-• Add a layer of Tui Mulch & Feed around the base of fruit trees, to keep the soil warmer over the winter months and keep weeds down.
+• Add a layer of Tui Mulch & Feed around the base of fruit trees, to keep the soil warmer over the winter months and keep the weeds down.

 • Blueberries